Patterns and Purposes: A Cross-Journal Analysis of AI Tool Usage in Academic Writing: Discussion

 \subsection{Practical Implications}

 Although scholars have called for academic organizations, such as the APA, to generate AI usage guidelines in research, this guide does not focus on different hierarchical requirements \citep{tate2023educational}.
 As a next step, AI policy is supposed to distinguish between basic language polishing and deep content generation.
-In order to improve the transparency of AI usage, publishers need to design templates for references.
+In order to improve the transparency of AI usage, publishers need to design templates for AI-use disclosures.
 Many statements merely declare which AI tools were utilized, without specifying the tasks and scopes of application.
 The review system should not take a one-size-fits-all approach, but rather adopt different evaluation standards for various types of AI applications (such as translation versus content generation).

 Researchers exhibit significant variations in their use of AI tools, reflecting the necessity of AI literacy education.
-Non-native speakers rely more heavily on AI tools while lacking systematic AI usage guidelines.
 Researchers need to master multiple AI tools, which requires comprehensive training support.
 Therefore, AI literacy should be incorporated into graduate courses.
 Although AI streamlines the research process, it sets higher standards for critical thinking (the ability to evaluate the reliability of AI outputs) and ethical awareness (understanding the scope and responsibilities of AI).
 ChatGPT usually provides fabricated references \citep{Mjovsk2023ArtificialIC}.
-The education of AI literacy should not be confined to the writing process.
+AI literacy should not be confined to the writing process.
 According to our findings, AI tools span the entire research cycle.
 The education of AI literacy needs to break from traditional frameworks and develop a comprehensive framework that addresses AI applications across different research stages, from literature review and data analysis to result interpretation and scholarly communication.

 Future research on AI tools should focus on explainable AI.
 LLMs cannot independently produce novel academic papers and research reports.
 Considering research integrity and rigor, researchers must identify the sources of AI-generated content when citing sentences produced by AI systems.
 To achieve this objective, AI systems need to enhance their knowledge tracing mechanisms and LLM evaluation frameworks.